Nava2/uwo-course-site-seed/README.md

 Labs generated via the main index page.
 Building the labs utilize multiple blocks to quickly make labs of a designated format.

+## Example

+See the currently in use site: [SE2205B - Data Structures and Algorithms - Winter 2017](https://uwoece-se2205b-2017.github.io).